Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Proof of Theorem

-By Lemma \ref{lem-existence-fibration-p1}, there is a fibration $f_1:X\to \p^1$.
+By Lemma \ref{lem-existence-fibration-p1}, there is a fibration $f_1 \colon X\to \p^1$.
 There is an extremal ray $R$ in $\NE(X)$ such that the class of any curve in $X$ contracted by $f_1$ is not contained in $R$.
-Let $f_2:X\to Y$ be the fibration corresponding to $R$.
-Then $f=f_1\times f_2: X\to \p^1\times Y$ is a finite surjective morphism.
+Let $f_2 \colon X\to Y$ be the fibration corresponding to $R$.
+Then $f=f_1\times f_2 \colon X\to \p^1\times Y$ is a finite surjective morphism.
 By assumption, Theorem \ref{thm-classification} is true in dimension smaller than $n$.
-Hence $Y$ is one of the varieties in Theorem \ref{thm-classification} by Lemma \ref{lem-base-*-p1}.
+Hence $Y$ is isomorphic to a product as described in Theorem \ref{thm-classification} by Lemma \ref{lem-base-*-p1}.
 We have the following two possibilities.